b02860de585071a2/dbus-broker/Policy.md

 # Users

 By default, any user may connect to the broker.
-Optionally, a blacklist or a whitelist (but not both) of uid's and one of gid's may be provided to only allow some peers to connect.
-The list of uid's take precedent over the list of gid's.
+However, a blacklist or a whitelist (but not both) of uids and one of gids may be provided to only allow some peers to connect.
+The list of uids take precedence over the list of gids.

 # Names

 By default, any peer may own any name.
 However, a blacklist or a whitelist (but not both) may be provided to only allow some names to be owned.
-Moreover, such a list may also be provided once per gid and once per uid.
-The per-gid list takes precedence over the global list and the per-uid list takes precedence over the per-gid one.
+Such a list may also be provided once per gid and once per uid.
+The per-gid list takes precedence over the global list and the per-uid list takes precedence over both the global and the per-gid one.

 # Message transactions